-- Educate members of your community on important issues
+- Educate members of their community on important issues

-- Gain access to exclusive Miami Waterkeeper events & activities
+- Gain access to exclusive Miami Waterkeeper events and activities

-2) Environmental Stakeholders in South Florida & Communicating Science
+- Environmental Stakeholders in South Florida & Building Community

 Who Can Apply?

-This program is directed at high school students, however, Miami Waterkeeper may select exceptional middle school students to participate.
+This program is directed at high school students, grades 8-12, in Miami-Dade and Broward counties.
+However, Miami Waterkeeper may select exceptional middle school students to participate.
 All students under the age of 18 must complete a Parent Permission Form HERE in order to participate in Junior Ambassador programming.